 Antwerp serves as the diamond industry’s hub.
 Presently, the city cuts and polishes 85% of the raw diamonds sold in retail outlets worldwide.
 Isn’t that crazy?

-21. Belgium beer
+21. Belgium Beer

 You can consume beer in Belgium for six years and never have the same brew again.
 During his year of stay in Belgium, Svet had only the chance to try roughly fifty different beers.